 - Brian Murray

 As the Artistic Director of The Russian Arts Theater & Studio, Aleksey Burago helms the company's artistic vision, theatrical form, seasonal programming and message.
 He directs the theater ensemble with passion and intimacy, works closely with the creative team, and centralizes the company's inventive and inspired work environment.
 A graduate of the Moscow Academy of Theatre Arts (GITIS), Aleksey is a protege of the world famous Russian director Pytor Fomenko.
 He has directed many productions to critical acclaim in Europe and America, including Beyond Recognition, which had a sold-out run at the Hermitage Theatre in St. Petersburg.
 His television production of Queen of Spades (Moscow TV) also received rave reviews.
-In New York, Aleksey has directed over thirty productions, including On the Eve (Obie Nominee), Ah, My Dear Anderson (Time Out NY Critic’s Pick), Gamblers, The Master and Margarita, Lady with a Lapdog With Jokes and a Happy Ending, Vassa, An Absolutely Happy Village, In Paris, The Seagull, The Magic Forest of Baba Yaga, The Bear, The Great Nothing, Uncle Vanya, Avenue of Wonder, My Uncle Chekhov, and Crime and Punishment.
-His latest production of Anton Chekhov's Three Sisters played to rave reviews and enjoyed many sold-out performances at The Balcony Theater.
+In New York, Aleksey has directed over thirty productions, including On the Eve (Obie Nominee), Ah, My Dear Anderson (Time Out NY Critic’s Pick), Gamblers, The Master and Margarita, Lady with a Lapdog With Jokes and a Happy Ending, Vassa, An Absolutely Happy Village, In Paris, The Seagull, The Magic Forest of Baba Yaga, The Bear, The Great Nothing, Uncle Vanya, Avenue of Wonder, My Uncle Chekhov, Crime and Punishment, Three Sisters and Swan Song.
+His latest production of Mikhail Bulgakov's The Master and Margarita, Or, The Devil Comes to Moscow played to rave reviews and enjoyed many sold-out performances at The Balcony Theater.
 Aleksey is the recipient of numerous awards, including the Best Director Award at the Moscow Annual Festival of Classical Plays, Best Director Award at the St. Petersburg Comedy Festival, and the Best Show Award at the 2011 International United Solo Festival.
 Additionally, Aleksey's creation of Billy Bob Boils the Sea was selected to represent the United States at the 9th International Ordu Youth and Children’s Festival in Turkey.
 As a teacher, Aleksey has taught around the world, including Theatre Academy and Conservatory in St. Petersburg, GITIS Scandinavia in Denmark, Manhattanville College, the International Festival in Mexico, and most recently at the Theater Communications Laboratory in Osaka and Tokyo, Japan.
 Besides teaching Russian Theater Lab at TRATS, Aleksey is also on faculty at HB Studio and is the Director-In-Residence at Bilkent University in Ankara, Turkey.

 Di Zhu is an actress, pianist and the Managing Director at The Russian Arts Theater and Studio.
 The Grand Prize Winner of the Inaugural International New York Piano Competition, Di's piano performances have been featured nationally on PBS, as well as WXXI and WQXR.
-As an actress, Di has appeared in many stage productions, most recently as Masha in Three Sisters.
-At Theater Three Collaborative, Di has played Admira in The Beekeeper's Daughter (Theater for a New City) Rebecca in Extreme Whether (Cherry Lane Theater & TNC), and Another Life (TNC & 2013 RADA Festival, London) Overseas, Di has performed in Turkey at the 9th Ordu International Theatre Youth and Children Festival with Billy Bob Boils the Sea, an original show she co-wrote with director Aleksey Burago.
+As an actress, Di has appeared in many stage productions, most recently as Margarita in Master and Margarita, Or, The Devil Comes to Moscow.
+At Theater Three Collaborative, Di has played Admira in The Beekeeper's Daughter (Theater for a New City), Rebecca in Extreme Whether (Cherry Lane Theater & TNC), and Another Life (TNC & 2013 RADA Festival, London) Overseas, Di has performed in Turkey at the 9th Ordu International Theatre Youth and Children Festival with Billy Bob Boils the Sea, an original show she co-wrote with director Aleksey Burago.
 She has also recently served as an assistant director and acting coach at Bilkent University in Ankara on the production Lady with a Lapdog, with Jokes and a Happy Ending, based on the short stories of Anton Chekhov.
-Select New York theater credits include Crime and Punishment (Sonya), Avenue of Wonder (Dark Woman), The Great Nothing (Pianist), My Uncle Chekhov (Olenka), The Bear & Other Jokes by Anton Chekhov (Popova), Uncle Vanya (Yelena), The Seagull (Masha), Border Sweet Border, In Ghostly Japan (New York Magazine Critic's Pick) and Dr. Chekhov's Swan Song + Other Prescriptions.
-She has most recently been seen in the film Whiskey Tango Foxtrot.
+Alongside Aleksey Burago, she has also served as assistant teacher in Stanislavsky and Michael Chekhov Workshops in Osaka and Toyko, Japan.
+Select New York theater credits include Three Sisters (Masha) Crime and Punishment (Sonya), Avenue of Wonder (Dark Woman), The Great Nothing (Pianist), My Uncle Chekhov (Olenka), The Bear & Other Jokes by Anton Chekhov (Popova), Uncle Vanya (Yelena), The Seagull (Masha), Border Sweet Border, In Ghostly Japan (New York Magazine Critic's Pick) and Dr. Chekhov's Swan Song + Other Prescriptions.
+Film and TV credits include Paramount Picture's Whiskey Tango Foxtrot and NBC's The Blindspot.